Thinkersbluff/dgus-reloaded_klipper/README.md

 - On 25 Jan 2023, Thinkersbluff was able to update the Klipper in this fork to 0.11.0, by merging this repo with [another fork of Klipper3D/Master maintained by gbkwiatt](https://github.com/gbkwiatt/klipper)

-Worst-case, however, this solution may someday be limited to exploiting [the features and capabilities of Klipper at the last release with which we were able to merge without conflict](https://github.com/Thinkersbluff/dgus-reloaded_klipper/blob/DGUS-ReloadedForCR6/docs/Releases.md). e.g. At some future release of Klipper, changes to the klipper.bin or Make Menuconfig functionality may render the pre-built klipper.bin files available here non-functional.
+Worst-case, however, this solution may someday be limited to exploiting [the features and capabilities of Klipper at the last release with which we were able to merge without conflict](https://github.com/Thinkersbluff/dgus-reloaded_klipper/blob/DGUS-ReloadedForCR6/docs/Releases.md). e.g. At some future release of Klipper, changes to the klipper.bin or Make Menuconfig functionality may render non-functional the pre-built klipper.bin files available here.

-Unfortunately, Moonraker flags installations of this repo (e.g. by configuring KIAUH to install Klipper from this repo instead of from the Klipper3D/Master github) as being "Invalid", which can be irritating.
+Unfortunately, Moonraker flags installations of this repo (e.g. by configuring KIAUH to install Klipper from this repo instead of from the Klipper3D/Master github) as being "Invalid".
+That means that either:
+1. We have to keep merging this version with the Klipper3D/master repo and manually updating our systems, OR
+2. We need to be able to install DGUS-Reloaded (t5uid1) into the ~/klipper/klippy/extras folder and let Moonraker maintain our Klipper installation from the Klipper3D/master github.

-## Is It Possible Instead to Install the Latest Klipper from Klipper3D/master and STILL Use DGUS-Reloaded for CR6?
+## Is It Possible to Install the Latest Klipper from Klipper3D/master and STILL Use DGUS-Reloaded for CR6?
 Yes, actually!
 (Sort of...)

 In Feb 2023, Thinkersbluff found that it is NOT actually necessary to use ALL of this modified Klipper, to make the DGUS-Reloaded display function work.